dagbanbia/feedreader/README.md

 # How to run this project?

-You could simply clone or download this repository and run the "index.html" file
+You could simply clone or download this repository at [this link](https://github.com/dagbanbia/feedreader.git) and run the "index.html" file

 ## References: